Queer Sisterhood Project is a peer-run support and advocacy group aimed to provide a space of community and belonging to queer refugee women.

 We also have an online chat for women who live in different states and territories.

-if you are a queer woman who is seeking asylum in Australia, reach out.
+If you are a queer woman who is seeking asylum in Australia, send us an email at queersisterhood [at] gmail.com

 If you are an ally, Join us as we are building a community where queer refugee women.